lolzz77/gcc/me-README.md

 - No need remove repo and recommit the docker image
 - This is to save build time.
 3. The command to build & install gcc, is from the website https://gcc.gnu.org/install/
 4. Following the instruction, it is recommneded to make a new folder outside of this repo and build it.
-Hence, in the command below, you will see "mkdir ../objdir" something.
+- Hence, in the command below, you will see "mkdir ../objdir" something.
+- ALso, it is recommended to use `--prefix`, to separate your built gcc with linux gcc.
+- Else, it will have version incompatiblity issue or something.

 Pre-requisite
 1. `git clone git@github.com:lolzz77/gcc.git`